EstradaJesus19/Student-Group-Web-Page/README.md

-# GEIFA Student Group Website
+# Student Group Website

-Welcome to the repository for the GEIFA Student Group website!
-This project includes various sections that represent the activities and resources of our group.
+Welcome to the repository for a Student Group website!
+This project includes various sections that represent the activities and resources of the group.

 ## Site structure